chanqun/TIL/정리/reactor.md

 For example, if the source wraps an HTTP call, a new HTTP request is made for each subscription.

 - A Hot sequence does not start from scratch for each Subscriber.
 Rather, late subscribers receive signals emitted after they subscribed.
-Note, hoewver, that some hot reactive streams can cache or replay the history of emissions totally or partilally.
+Note, however, that some hot reactive streams can cache or replay the history of emissions totally or partially.
-- From a general perspective, a hot sequence can even emit when no subscriber is listening
+From a general perspective, a hot sequence can even emit when no subscriber is listening

+## 4. Reactor Core Features

+A Flux object represents a reactive sequence of 0..N items, while a mono object represents a single-value-or-empty (0..1) result.

+#### 4.1.
+Flux, an Asynchronous sequence of 0-N Items